Henry Maitland-Makgill-Crichton: Military career

 Following his Charterhouse education, Maitland attended the Royal Military College Sandhurst before he was commissioned into the Royal Scots Fusiliers as a second lieutenant on 6 December 1899.
 He served with the regiment in South Africa during the Second Boer War, where he was wounded.
 While there, he was promoted to lieutenant on 12 November 1900, and for his service he received the Queen's South Africa Medal with four clasps.
-Having returned to the United Kingdom before the end of war in June 1902, he was again sent to South Africa to serve there with the 2nd battalion in November 1902, then served in the United Kingdom until 1906, when he was transferred to the first battalion in India.
+Having returned to the United Kingdom before the end of war in June 1902, he was again sent to South Africa to serve there with the 2nd battalion in November 1902, but returned with most of the battalion after only a couple of months, leaving Cape Town for Southampton on the SS Staffordshire in January 1903.
+He then served in the United Kingdom until 1906, when he was transferred to the first battalion in India.
 After leaving there in 1910, he trained at the Staff College, graduated three years later and then served in the First World War.

-He was promoted to brigade major in April 1915, and to be brevet major that June.
-He suffered severe injuries at Ypres, was mentioned in despatches eight times, received the Distinguished Service Order in 1916, and was appointed a Companion of the Order of St Michael and St George in 1919.
+He succeeded Major George Norton Cory as a GSO3 at the War Office in August 1914.
+He suffered severe injuries at the Second Battle of Ypres.
+He was appointed a brigade major in April 1915, and received brevet promotion to major that June.
+He was mentioned in despatches eight times, received the Distinguished Service Order in 1916, and was appointed a Companion of the Order of St Michael and St George in 1919.

 Maitland was promoted to the rank of lieutenant colonel in 1928, and placed in command of the 1st Battalion of the Royal Scots Fusiliers.
 He was promoted to colonel in 1931, with seniority from 3 June 1922.
 Between 1931 and 1933, he was assistant adjutant and quartermaster-general in charge of administration in Gibraltar.
 On 11 July 1933, he was transferred to the command of the 14th Infantry Brigade and granted the temporary rank of brigadier.
 After four years in that post and three as an aide-de-camp to the king, he was appointed a Companion of the Order of the Bath and retired on 29 June 1937, when he was granted the honorary rank of brigadier.
 Maitland returned to the army during the Second World War, when he served as an area commander between 1939 and 1941.
 He died on 29 September 1953 at the age of 73.